Starbirb/Getting-and-Cleaning-Data/CodeBook.md

 Every feature in this dataset comes from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.

-The time domain signals were captured at a constant rate of 50 Hz.

-Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Time signals were captured at a constant rate of 50 Hz.
+Next, they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter this time with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals using another low pass Butterworth filter this time with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm.
+The body linear acceleration and angular velocity were then derived in time to obtain Jerk signals.
+Also, the magnitude of these three-dimensional signals was calculated using the Euclidean norm.

 Fast Fourier Transform (FFT) was applied to some of these signals.